ccb357/linux-utilities/README.md

 # linux-utilities
 this is my linux utilities (and also my first repo)
 # what it includes
-for arch distros,yay
+for arch distros,ubuntu distros,(fedora and opensuse coming out soon)
-for ubuntu,zsh
-fedora has nothing yet

 # WARNING: DO USE USE THE ARCH-INSTALL SCRIPT.
 IT IS UNFINISHED.